Department Members Recognized at APS Virtual Award Ceremony

-Several faculty members from NC State's Department of Entomology and Plant Pathology will be recognized at Plant Health, 2020 in Denver, Colorado.
+Several members from NC State's Department of Entomology and Plant Pathology received awards in honor of their significant contributions to the science of plant pathology.

 ENT 491/591/791 – 002 – Open for Enrollment